bsmith89/StrainFacts-manuscript/doc/submission.md

 reported here.
 Strain Finder was not originally designed to take a random seed argument, necessitating minor modifications to the code.
+Similarly, we made several modification to the MixtureS [@Li2021] code allowing us to run it directly on simulated metagenotypes and compare the results to StrainFacts and Strain Finder outputs (see Supplementary [@Fig:accuracy-with-mixtureS]).
 Patch files describing each set of changes are included in the Supplementary Materials.
 All other code and metadata needed to re-run these analyses is available at